 Tyler grinned.

-"Well, if you want to put it that way...Besides, none of us knows anything about Lianora, so we can't make any useful preparations anyway."
-It was basic military science; you couldn't plan for the unknown, only ready yourself as best you could physically, mentally, and with equipment, then hoe for the best.
+"Well, if you want to put it that way...Besides, none of us know anything about Lianora, so we can't make any useful preparations anyway."
+It was basic military science; you couldn't plan for the unknown, only ready yourself as best you could physically, mentally, and with equipment, then hope for the best.
 He said as much to Conn.

 "Then we'd better hope our preparations are enough."